top of page

 Citizens of the Federated States of Micronesia, including those from Pohnpei, can live, work, and study in the United States through the Compact of Free Association (COFA).
 This agreement allows Micronesians, including Pohnpeians, to migrate legally to the U.S. Since World War II, many Pohnpeians have migrated under COFA in response to poor living conditions, limited educational and job opportunities, and worsening environmental challenges.

-Limited job growth and economic stagnation in the FSM are primary reasons for migration.
+Limited job growth and economic stagnation in the FSM are some of the primary reasons for migration.
 The majority of those who migrate are in their mid-twenties, looking for better wages and employment prospects.
 Their migration tends to become permanent rather than seasonal or temporary.

 The Roles And Importance Of Pohnpenian Interpreters